Zimtente/ens-collections/README.md

 ### Metadata
 The metadata for all collections is in `ens-collections.json`.

-- **name**: collection name
+- **name: collection name**
-- **slug**: short, url-friendly abbreviation
+- **slug: short, lowercase, url-friendly abbreviation (use hyphens instead of spaces)**
-- **description**: one sentence description
+- **description: one sentence description**
 - twitter: twitter username
 - website: full website url
-- chat: chat url, e.g. discord/telegram
+- chat: link for group chat, e.g. discord/telegram
 - logo: logo file, use slug for filename, e.g. "three-letters.png"
-- **csv**: array of csv files, use slug for filename, e.g. ["three-letters.csv"]
+- **csv: array of csv files, use slug for filename, e.g. ["three-letters.csv"]**

 <sub>**bold** = required field.</sub>

 ### CSV files
 The .csv files in `/csvs` should include all names in the collection in ascending alphanumeric order.
 There are two columns: name and token ID.
-The names should not include the .eth extension and be normalized using [standard ENS normalization](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names).
+The names should not include the .eth extension and should be normalized using [standard ENS normalization](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names).
 The token ID can be omitted for collections who have not yet fully been registered.
 New collections can be submitted without token IDs -- we can populate them if necessary.
-TODO: add script to populate token IDs in CSV from TheGraph.

 ```
 name,token
 vitalik,79233663829379634837589865448569342784712482819484549289560981379859480642508